Nairobi: Music

 Nairobi is the centre of Kenya's music scene.
 Benga is a Kenyan genre which was developed in Nairobi.
 The style is a fusion of jazz and Luo music forms.
 Mugithi is another popular genre in Kenya, with its origins in the central parts of the country.
 A majority of music videos of leading local musicians are also filmed in the city.

 In the 1970s, Nairobi became the prominent centre for music in the African Great Lakes.
 During this period, Nairobi was established as a hub of soukous music.
 This genre was originally developed in Kinshasa and Brazzaville.
 After the political climate in the region deteriorated, many Congolese artists relocated to Nairobi.
 Artists such as Orchestra Super Mazembe moved from Congo to Nairobi and found great success.
 Virgin records became aware of the popularity of the genre and signed recording contracts with several soukous artists.

-More recently, Nairobi has become the centre of the Kenyan hip hop scene, with Kalamashaka, Gidi Gidi Majimaji being the pioneers of urban music in Kenya.
+More recently, Nairobi has become the centre of the Kenyan hip hop scene.
 The genre has become very popular amongst local youth, and domestic musicians have become some of the most popular in the region.
-Successful artists based in Nairobi include Jua Cali, Nonini, Camp Mulla, Juliani, Eric Wainaina, Suzanna Owinyo and Nameless.
-Popular record labels include Ogopa DJs, Grand Pa Records, Main Switch, Red Black and Green Republik, Calif Records and Bornblack Music Group.
+Successful artists based in Nairobi include Jua Cali, Nonini, Camp Mulla, Juliani, Eric Wainaina, and Nameless.
+Popular record labels include Ogopa DJs and Calif Records.

-Many foreign musicians who tour Africa perform in Nairobi.
-Bob Marley's first-ever visit to Africa started in Nairobi.
-Acts that have performed in Nairobi include Lost Boyz, Wyclef Jean, Shaggy, Akon, Eve, T.O.K, Sean Paul, Wayne Wonder, Alaine, Konshens, Ja Rule, and Morgan Heritage, and Cabo Snoop.
-Other international musicians who have performed in Nairobi include the rocking show by Don Carlos, Demarco, Busy Signal, Mr. Vegas and the Elephant man crew.